-A regular Distribution Group is designed to simplify sending a message a group of mailboxes.
+A regular Distribution Group is designed to simplify sending a message to a group of mailboxes.

 An Exchange Security Group can be used to send mail to a group of mailboxes and can also be used to give the group members access rights to other mailboxes.